 Think of a world where you can conduct business without needing to trust or even know the other party.
 This is the power of smart contracts—self-executing agreements that operate on the blockchain, eliminating intermediaries and automating transactions.
-As you explore the potential of smart contract applications, you’ll find they go beyond just cryptocurrency exchanges.
-They offer transformative solutions across the finance, real estate, supply chain, and healthcare industries.
+Once deployed, the contract executes the same way every time, without waiting on a bank, broker, or lawyer to verify a step.

 What are Smart Contracts?